AI SEO vs Traditional SEO: What's the Difference?

 Read articleAI Websites vs Normal Websites: What Actually Changes?

-A practical guide to the difference between a normal business website and one that is built to support AI tools, automation, cleaner lead handling, and future search changes.
+A practical guide to the difference between a normal business website and one that's built to support AI tools, automation, cleaner lead handling, and future search changes.

 Read articleQuestions local business owners usually ask next

-The website does not need more jargon.
+The website doesn't need more jargon.
 It needs clearer structure

 If the site is vague, thin, or disconnected, traditional SEO and AI search both become harder to support properly.